CSC207-UofT/course-project-hairless-codemen/phase1/design_document.md

 - Even though our programs has used some exceptions, but overall, we lack the use of exceptions.
 Writing more exceptions will help with our debugging process, as well as the efficiency if our program actually starts running.

+- Now for some windows appeared in our program, they have different sizes and appearances for Mac and Windows systems.
+We don't know how to solve this yet, and we would like to know how to deal with this issue.

+- When performing checkout, sometimes unknown errors will occur but after another click for checkout, everything is good again.
+This requires troubleshooting in phase2 as well.